Paris youth minister charged with sexual assault

-UPDATE: Freedom Church's pastor, Jordan Sharrock, said church leadership has placed Darby on administrative leave while they contact law enforcement for more information.
-They had no previous knowledge of this case, and are fully cooperating with authorities, he said.

-A local youth minister has been arrested and charged with aggravated sexual assault of a child, according to Lamar County Jail records.
+A local youth minister has been arrested and charged with aggravated sexual assault of a child, according to Lamar County Jail records released Friday.

 David Ray Darby, 41, was arrested Thursday and booked into the county jail around 11:40 p.m., records show.
 His bond is $100,000.